-3. Innovation Laboratory: States can experiment with progressive policies that demonstrate success and build momentum for broader adoption.

-- 4. Defensive Protection: Strong state institutions provide crucial backstops against federal retrenchment during conservative administrations. - 5.
-Strategic Advantage: Democrats already control many of the most populous and economically powerful states.
+- 3. Innovation Laboratory: States can experiment with progressive policies that demonstrate success and build momentum for broader adoption. - 4.
+Defensive Protection: Strong state institutions provide crucial backstops against federal retrenchment during conservative administrations. - 5.
+Strategic Advantage: Strong leaders already govern many of the most populous and economically powerful states.
+Empowered and held to account, they could deliver on election promises the fundamental purpose of a democracy.